 Next, I start building your campaign.

 Determine what you want to put into your newsletter.
 My clients all approach this step differently.
 One client of mine sends me the newsletter content in a Google doc, while another emails me interesting links and news articles to be added.
 Some ideas for your newsletter: local events, news in your industry or list your services.
 The goal is to keep the information concise but interesting.

 Then I ensure that there is a call-to-action included.
-An email address, phone number or your social media links are all good additions.
-I also wrote a blog post about calls-to-action.
+An email address, phone number or social media links are all good additions.
+I also wrote a blog post about calls to action.

 Next, I proofread and check grammar.
 Usually, I use Grammarly to do this, but there are other tools I use, too.
 Read more about them here.

 Schedule your newsletter for a date and time to be sent.